KarenBreytenbach/ssl/docs/enabled.md

-HTTPS has become a important part of keeping users safe on the web.
+HTTPS has become an important part of keeping users safe on the web.
 With new tools/protocols (HTTPv2) that only operate over SSL the importance is clear.

-While not a issue per-say websites are recommended to look at enabling HTTPs for their users.
+While not an issue per se, websites are recommended to look at enabling HTTPs for their users.
 This might not always be possible but should be strongly considered.

-Search engines like Google have also been taking a interest by including SSL as a ranking signal in their algorithm.
+Search engines like Google have also been taking an interest by including SSL as a ranking signal in their algorithm.

 # How do I fix this ?

 There are 2 options here, both leading to HTTPS for your website.

 Option number 1 is that services like [cloudflare.com](https://cloudflare.com) offer SSL for free to all their customers.
-If you do not control the server (shared hosting) or simply looking for a quick generic fix this is a great (and quick) option.
+If you do not control the server (shared hosting) or are simply looking for a quick generic fix this is a great (and quick) option.

 Option number 2 is a bit more involved but will put you in control.
-That is buying a certificate from a SSL provider and enabling it in your web server config.
+That is buying a certificate from an SSL provider and enabling it in your web server config.

-Following these steps you'll come out above, we've provided more details information under "SSL certificates" while providing a quick overview here:
+Following these steps above, we've provided more detailed information under "SSL certificates" while providing a quick overview here:

 * Decide on the level of certificate you're domain/business requires.
 These include Domain Validated, Company Validated or Extended Validation.
 * Generate a private key that you'll keep private